GET TO KNOW THE GREATER FLAGSTAFF CHAMBER

 Learn more about the Chamber’s initiatives and divisions.

 SHOP LOCAL, formally Buy•Dine•Stay in Flagstaff, is a shop local campaign created by local business leaders for local businesses.
 It was launched in 2005 to highlight the importance of supporting our local economy by spending your dollars here in Flagstaff.
 The Greater Flagstaff Chamber encourages members to use the the SHOP LOCAL logo for fliers, advertising and online marketing materials.

 As a thank you to K-12 teachers who live or work in Flagstaff, we have arranged for teachers to enjoy discounts at a wide range of retail and service providers, including restaurants, spas and office supply stores.
 Teachers just need to show their school identification card upon purchase.

 In 2005, the Greater Flagstaff Chamber formed BizPAC, an independent, pro-business political action committee designed to raise and spend money on behalf of candidates and propositions at the local level that affect the business community.
 BizPAC remains active today and has participated in raising funds to support candidates as well as take positions on various ordinances.

 This Flagstaff Chamber of Commerce signature workforce development initiative partners Chamber members with middle- and high-school classrooms to explore careers available at local companies and the baseline soft skills that are necessary to obtain and keep a job.
 Flagstaff teachers and school counselors have told the Chamber how these interactions with businesses create “light bulb” moments.

 Meet the Chamber

-The board of directors, Chamber Ambassadors and the team at the Greater Flagstaff Chamber consist of local business and community leaders with a local, business, community focus.
+The Board of Directors, Chamber Ambassadors and the team at the Greater Flagstaff Chamber consists of local business and community leaders with a local, business and community focus.
 Learn more about our team, ambassadors and board at the Chamber by clicking below.